 After the Preparatory Committee makes the first preliminary shortlist, journalists will be contacted to enter samples and evidence of the entered work.
 Examples are:

-All printed material (hard copies, letters, etc.) should be sent by post to the Bureau of the European Press Prize:
+All printed material (when requested) should be send by post to the Bureau of the European Press Prize:

 European Press Prize